X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission

 with $n$ the gas density \citep[see][for a definition]{nagai2011}.
-In the bottom right panel of Fig.~\ref{fig:THERMO}, we show the clumpiness profile of the HOT and WARM gas.
-The WARM gas is substantially more clumpy than the hot ICM, both within and beyond the virial radius, and for all cluster mass bins.
-Moreover, there is a positive correlation between the clumping of the WARM gas and the cluster mass beyond $0.5 \times r_{200}$, such that more massive clusters have clumpier WARM gas around them.
-The clumpiness of the gas plays a crucial role when investigating subsequent X--ray emissions.
-In fact, we will demonstrate that the clumpier the WARM gas, the higher the soft X--ray excess.
+The bottom right panel of Fig.~\ref{fig:THERMO} shows the clumpiness profile of the HOT and WARM gas.
+The WARM gas is substantially more clumpy than the hot ICM within and beyond the virial radius and for all cluster mass bins.
+Moreover, the clumping of the WARM gas and the cluster mass beyond $0.5 \times r_{200}$ is strongly correlated, such that more massive clusters have clumpier WARM gas around them.
+The clumpiness of the gas plays a crucial role when the subsequent X--ray emission is investigated.
+We show below that the clumpier the WARM gas, the higher the soft X--ray excess.
 Equivalent clumpiness measurements, along with comparisons between our analysis, observations, and other simulations, were also presented in \paperOne.